ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 ### Distance Sensor

 Distance sensors check for objects within a straight line in front of them and a predefined distance.
 Only one half of the detecting face actually detects objects.
+The detecting face glows white when the sensor creates an output, and stays off otherwise.

 Its settings are shown in figure \ref{fig:SensorDistance} and are as follows: